Chapter 10 - Research

 - the Researcher's disclosure and other documentation provided to the CCOI.

 - The RO will review the report and other information, make any changes he or she deems necessary, and issue an email containing an electronic copy of the report to the Researcher.
 If the Researcher wishes to respond to the report, he or she will have ten (10) working days following the transmittal of the email containing the report to submit or transmit a written email response to the RO.
-After the expiration of such ten (10) working days, the RO will submit the report and the Researcher’s response (if any) to the Vice President for Research.
-The Vice President for Research and the RO will consult with the IO.
-The IO will determine what action(s) will be taken to Manage the conflict.
+After the expiration of such ten (10) working days, the RO will submit the report and the Researcher’s response (if any) to the IO for a final determination of what action(s) will be taken to Manage the conflict.

 - The CCOI may recommend that Management of the COI be implemented using, for example, one or more of the following: